If you enjoy reading and discussing the works of Daphne du Maurier, join our email list or join us for a meeting.

 The Folio Society has released an exciting new edition of the classic novel befitting of the pyschological thriller.
 Black and white images by D. G. Smith and introduction by Helen Dunmore.

 Ever want to run away from your life?
 Daphne du Maurier exposes the possible outcome of embarking on such a scheme in our 2021 Novel Study, The Scapegoat.
 The story begins with a British teacher on holiday in France who meets his exact double: a French aristocrat who tricks him into swapping lives.
 Apparently, one of Daphne du Maurier's favorite novels growing up was The Prisoner of Zenda, which may have served as inspiration for her story.
 Join us on March 14, 2021 for an in-depth discussion of the novel with University of Dallas Professor Sarah Berry.
+Event is in-person but will also be available virtually for Society members by ZOOM.

 1:00 pm - 3:00 pm.